menandmice/micetro_docs/guides/user-manual/webapp_import_dns_records.rst

 |
 Refer to **DNS Bulk Import Format** below for instructions on formatting the DNS data file for import.

-DNS Bulk Import Format
+DNS bulk import format
 ^^^^^^^^^^^^^^^^^^^^^^
 Include the following information formatted as described here in the DNS data file you will use to import DNS records to Micetro.

 .. note::
   Only plaintext CSV/TSV/TXT files are accepted for file selection.
 Excel spreadsheets must be converted to one of these formats before importing.

-Header Line
+Header line
 """""""""""

 The first line of the data must be the header line, containing the names of the fields in the following columns.
 Some fields refer to built-in system fields, while others match the custom properties defined for the object type in question.